 Dr. Himelstein is a licensed psychologist who has been teaching psychological assessment courses at Pepperdine since 1989.
 In addition to teaching, she supervises doctoral students conducting psychodiagnostic evaluations in the Psychology Division's training clinic and academic assessments for a national nonprofit agency that provides educational opportunities to at-risk children.
 She maintains an active private practice specializing in psychoeducational assessment and psychotherapy of children, adolescents, and adults.
-She has worked in a variety of clinical settings, including the community-based Reiss-Davis Child Study Center, the multidisciplinary UCLA Pediatric Psychology Clinic, and the adult psychiatric inpatient unit at UCLA Neuropsychiatric Institute.
-She has extensive experience working as a counselor and school psychologist in the Beverly Hills Unified School District.
+She has worked in a variety of clinical settings including the community-based Reiss-Davis Child Study Center, the multidisciplinary UCLA Pediatric Psychology Clinic, and the adult psychiatric inpatient unit at UCLA Neuropsychiatric Institute.
 Dr. Himelstein's research interests include learning disabilities, attention-deficit hyperactivity disorder, the impact of anxiety and mood on the learning process, creativity, and resiliency.